rohit6996/Prime-Game/readme.md

    - Click them (they’ll turn green )
    - Click **✔ Done** before the timer ends
 5. ❌ Clicking a non-prime or running out of time ends the game.
+6. Aim to add middle grid ? to guess the remaining prime number

 ---